The Eight Diagram Pole Fighter: Plot

-With help from the treacherous Song dynasty general Pun Mei, the Khitan-ruled Liao dynasty army succeeded in trapping the loyal Song general Yeung Yip and his seven sons at Golden Beach.
-Yeung Yip and his sons were all killed or captured in the ambush, except for the 5th son and the 6th son who managed to escape.
-The 6th son returned home, but was severely traumatised by the events resulting in tantrums.
-Meanwhile, the 5th son sought refuge in a monastery in Mount Wutai, but the monastery leaders initially did not consider him calm enough to be a Buddhist monk.
-As blades were not allowed inside a monastery, he used his training in spears to practice with a pole, eventually developing the unique eight diagram pole fighting technique.
-When he finally appeared to have put his anger and past behind him, news broke that the Khitans had captured his younger sister, Yeung Baat-mui, who was looking for him.
+With help from the treacherous Song dynasty general Pun Mei, the Khitan-ruled Liao dynasty army succeeds in trapping the loyal Song general Yeung Yip and his seven sons at Golden Beach.
+Yeung Yip and his sons are all killed or captured in the ambush, except for the 5th son and the 6th son, who manage to escape.
+The 6th son returns home, but is severely traumatised by the events, resulting in tantrums.
+Meanwhile, the 5th son seeks refuge in a monastery in Mount Wutai, but the monastery leaders initially do not consider him calm enough to be a Buddhist monk.
+As blades are not allowed inside a monastery, he uses his training in spears to practise with a pole, eventually developing the unique eight diagram pole fighting technique.
+When he finally appears to have put his anger and past behind him, news breaks that the Khitans have captured his younger sister, Yeung Baat-mui, who has been looking for him.
 Now he must break his Buddhist vows, which include not killing any living being and not being bothered by worldly affairs, to save Baat-mui and exact his revenge.